- 0.1 MCB (Miniature Circuit Breaker) is old.

 RCD (Residual Current Device) / RCCB( Residual Current Circuit Breaker)

 - Phase (line) and Neutral both wires connected through RCD.

 - It trips the circuit when there is earth fault current.

 - The amount of current flows through the phase (line) should return through neutral.

-- It detects by RCD. any mismatch between two currents flowing through phase and neutral detect by RCD and trip the circuit within 30Miliseconed.
+- It detects by RCD. any mismatch between two currents flowing through a phase and neutral detect by RCD and trip the circuit within 30Miliseconed.

-- The most widely used are 30 mA (milliamp) and 100 mA devices.
+- The most widely used is 30 mA (milliamp) and 100 mA devices.
 A current flow of 30 mA (or 0.03 amps) is sufficiently small that it makes it very difficult to receive a dangerous shock.
 Even 100 mA is a relatively small figure when compared to the current that may flow in an earth fault without such protection (hundred of amps)

 - A 300/500 mA RCCB may be used where only fire protection is required. eg., on lighting circuits, where the risk of electric shock is small

 - RCDs are an extremely effective form of shock protection.